splunk/public-o11y-docs/gdi/opentelemetry/components/mysql-receiver.rst

 .. meta::
       :description: The MySQL receiver allows the Splunk Distribution of OpenTelemetry Collector to query and retrieve metrics about MySQL's global status and InnoDB tables.

-The MySQL receiver Queries and retrieves metrics about MySQL's global status and InnoDB tables.
+The MySQL receiver queries and retrieves metrics about MySQL's global status and InnoDB tables.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 Prerequisites and requirements
 ====================================